jeungsook/cs135/lessons/returntype.md

 int main() {
 ...
 ```
 - Like I said, this function is very simple.
 It does not handle decimal exponents or negative exponents correctly.
 The pow function included in the cmath library is more robust.
+(As a practice exercise, why don't you try creating a better pow function?)

 ## Final Comments